Patient Reviews for Dental Implants in Costa Rica and Other Dental Work

 Are you considering dental work in Costa Rica?
 Reviews from former patients can be a rich source of advice and information as you research your decision.
 Before you get dental implants in Costa Rica, or other dental work, discover what the experience was like for others.

 We know there is a lot of information available online, and sadly some of it is false advertising from clinics desperate for dental tourism patients.
 That’s why we’ve included a section at the end of this article to help you filter out fake reviews.

-First, take a look through this selection of tips and reviews from Costa Rica dental patients from the US and Canada.
+First, take a look through this selection of tips and reviews from Costa Rica dental patients.
 They all made the trip to save money on their dental care, and had treatments including:

 - Dental implants